Software

 Debian/Ubuntu

-sudo apt install llvm-dev libclang-dev clang libuv-dev libuv1-dev pkgconf python3-venv python-is-python3
+sudo apt install llvm-dev libclang-dev clang libudev-dev libuv1-dev pkgconf python3-venv python-is-python3

 macOS